jakobkreft/synchi/README.md

 Synchi synchronizes files in five steps:

-1. Scan both roots, applying include/ignore rules and respecting hard links.
+1. Scan both roots, applying include/ignore rules and the selected hardlink mode.
 2. Detect changes since the last run, using optional hashing for accuracy.
 3. Compare the results to classify files as new, modified, or deleted.
 4. Plan the operations, automatically handling or letting you resolve conflicts.